Xilinx/PYNQ/docs/source/pynq_libraries/overlay.rst

 The *Overlay* class is used to load PYNQ overlays to the PL, and manage and control existing overlays.
 The class is instantiated with the .bit file for an overlay.
-By default the overlay Tcl file will be parsed, and the bitstream will be downloaded to the PL.
-This means that to use the overlay class, a .bit and .tcl must be provided for an overlay.
+By default the overlay HWH file will be parsed, and the bitstream will be downloaded to the PL.
+This means that to use the overlay class, a .bit and .hwh must be provided for an overlay.

 To instantiate the Overlay only without downloading the .bit file, pass the parameter *download=False* when instantiating the Overlay class.

-On downloading the bitstream, the clock settings provided in the overlay .tcl file will also be applied before the bitstream is downloaded.
+On downloading the bitstream, the clock settings provided in the overlay .hwh file will also be applied before the bitstream is downloaded.